otepencelik/GAN-Artwork-Generation/README.md

 * [Creative GAN (CAN) Paper](https://arxiv.org/pdf/1706.07068.pdf): A. Elgammal, B. Liu, M. Elhoseiny, and M. Mazzone, “Can:  Creative adversarial networks,generating  “art”  by  learning  about  styles  and  deviating  from  style  norms,”arXiv preprintarXiv:1706.07068, 2017.

-The following PyTorch tutorial was extremely helpful to develop our models:
+[This PyTorch tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) was extremely helpful to develop our models

+## Usage